Connection Fails or Times Out

 TLS / Certificate Errors & TOFU Pinning

-• Hostname mismatch: Try connecting to the canonical hostname shown in the certificate.
+• Hostname mismatch: With Allow invalid certificates off, Android's default trust chain enforces hostname matching.
+Try connecting to the canonical hostname shown in the certificate.

 • TLS version mismatch: Very old servers may only support TLS 1.0/1.1, which Android 10+ rejects.
 You may need to disable TLS entirely for that server.